sketchplugins/plugin-directory/README.md

 - [Stacker](https://github.com/scottsavarie/stacker), by Scott Savarie: Sketch plugin to stack a selection horizontally or vertically.
 - [Stackswell](https://stackswell.io), by Joseph Mueller & Parth P: Sketch plugin to update type and symbols based on the artboard width.
 - [Stark](http://www.getstark.co), by Michael Fouquet, Cat Noone, Benedikt Lehnert: Ensure your design is accessible and high contrast for every type of color blindness.
-- [State Machine](https://github.com/romashamin/statemachine-sketch), by Roman Shamin: State Machine is a Sketch plugin.
-Installing it will allow you to use ⌃⌘S to switch an active tab on a tab bar you’re designing, an active navigation section in a menu, or a page number in a pagination control.
-- [States](https://github.com/edenvidal/states), by Eden Vidal: Create different artboard states and switch between them easily
 - [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
 - [StickyGrid](https://github.com/uetchy/sketch-stickygrid), by Yasuaki Uechi: Sketch plugin to make paths be snapped to grid.
 - [Storyboard Export](https://github.com/cranksoftwaredev/SketchPlugins), by Crank Software Inc.: Export Sketch based designs to be used within Crank Software's Storyboard Suite